jju/stubbl/teams/sumprunners.md

 | Branka    | TC Sump Runners | Catcher  |    9 |    4 |   16 |   29 |    9 |    1 |    1 |    1 |    0 |    0 |    3 |   47 |
 | **Edgar**      | TC Sump Runners | Line  |   25 |   14 |   39 |   78 |    0 |    4 |    2 |    5 |    5 |    1 |    3 |   45 |

-The Sump Runners play a slightly unorthodox version of the traditional allrounder strategy.
-Jacquetta actually plays the role of a traditional Thrower, while Shay is more like a Blitzer.
+The Sump Runners play a slightly unorthodox version of the traditional allrounder strategy. [[Jacquetta]] actually plays the role of a traditional Thrower, while [[Shay]]'s positioning is more like a Blitzer.

 ### Management

-One of the first UBBL teams owned by the TyrolCorp instead of a traditional bludbol family.
+One of the first UBBL teams owned by the TyrolCorp entity from upspire instead of a more traditional bludbol concern.

 ### Fans

-In the past the [[vanadiumhunters]] were the Sump Runners' chief rivals, but with them relegated it's slim pickings.
-They had a devastating loss to the [[arborealmenace]] in the third UBBL Challenge tournament, which may spark something moving on.
+In the past the [Vanadium Hunters](vanadiumhunters) were the Sump Runners' chief rivals, but with them relegated it's slim pickings.
+They had a devastating loss to the [Arboreal Menace](arborealmenace) in the third UBBL Challenge tournament, which may spark something moving on.
 The absolute drubbing they took in GCX shed fans by the bandwagonload.

 ### Famous Games

+The Sump Runners haven't had a lot of great moments in the UBBL.

+#unfinished